arindal1/anomaly-threat-hunter-ml/README.md

 ## Introduction

 Intrusion Detection Systems (IDS) play a crucial role in maintaining network security.
 This project focuses on creating an IDS using a Random Forest machine learning model.
 The system predicts whether incoming network traffic is normal or represents a potential anomaly.
+The project aims to contribute to network security by providing a tool that can efficiently identify and classify various network intrusions.
+The ultimate vision is to enhance cybersecurity measures, enabling quicker responses to potential threats and ensuring a safer network environment.

 ![detector app](resources/11.png)